sheshekabob/plants/Eggplant/README.md

        fit="contain">
        {#paragraph20}

 Decades later, the formal properties of the fruit became a subject of photography.
-Through abstraction and a highly refined sense of composition and light, <span eid="Q346988">Edward Weston</span> depicts a dark globular eggplant, the same cultivar featured in agricultural literature at the time.
-As in many of his photos, _Eggplant_ (1930) unveils the unexpected and the marvelous in natural elements and everyday objects, as well as their resemblance to the human body.[^46] Although the dietary significance of the eggplant is still present, the shiny, ridged vegetable awakens both an aesthetic visual appreciation as well as the urge to touch the fruit and feel its smooth skin and firm flesh.
+With a highly refined sense of composition and light, <span eid="Q346988">Edward Weston</span> photographed a dark globular eggplant, the same cultivar featured in agricultural literature at the time.
+As in many of his pictures, _Eggplant_ (1930) unveils the unexpected and the marvelous in natural elements and everyday objects, as well as their resemblance to the human body.[^45] Although the dietary significance of the eggplant is still present, the fruit with its glossy exterior and bulbous shape awakens both an aesthetic visual appreciation as well as the urge to touch the fruit and feel its smooth skin and firm flesh.
 <param ve-image
        url="https://raw.githubusercontent.com/sheshekabob/plants/main/Eggplant/Weston.jpg"
        label="Edward Weston, Eggplant (1930), gelatin silver print"